-26. Prizes
+25. Prizes

-- 26.1 The organiser shall arrange a dignified prize-giving ceremony. - 26.2 If two or more competitors have the same placing, they shall each receive the appropriate medal and/or certificate. - WTOC 26.3 The title of World PreO Champion Open class shall be awarded to the competitor with the highest score (and the shortest accumulated time at the timed controls in the event of a tie for highest score) in the World Championship Open class. - WTOC 26.4 The following prizes shall be awarded in the World PreO Championship Open class: - 1st place Gold medal (plated) and certificate - 2nd place Silver medal (plated) and certificate - 3rd place Bronze medal and certificate - 4th-6th place Certificate

-- WTOC 26.5 The title of World PreO Champion Paralympic class shall be awarded to the competitor with the highest score (and the shortest accumulated time at the timed controls in the event of a tie for highest score) in the World Championship Paralympic class. - WTOC 26.6 The following prizes shall be awarded in the World PreO Championship Paralympic Class: - 1st place Gold medal (plated) and certificate - 2nd place Silver medal (plated) and certificate - 3rd place Bronze medal and certificate - 4th-6th place Certificate
+- 25.1 The organiser shall arrange a dignified prize-giving ceremony. - 25.2 If two or more competitors have the same placing, they shall each receive the appropriate medal and/or diploma. - WTOC 25.3 The title of World PreO Champion Open class shall be awarded to the competitor with the highest score (and the shortest accumulated time at the timed controls in the event of a tie for highest score) in the World Championship Open class. - WTOC 25.4 The following prizes shall be awarded in the World PreO Championship Open class: - 1st place Gold medal (plated) and diploma - 2nd place Silver medal (plated) and diploma - 3rd place Bronze medal and diploma - 4th-6th place diploma - Medals and diplomas shall be supplied by the IOF. - WTOC 25.5 The title of World PreO Champion Paralympic class shall be awarded to the competitor with the highest score (and the shortest accumulated time at the timed controls in the event of a tie for highest score) in the World Championship Paralympic class.

+WTOC 25.6 The following prizes shall be awarded in the World PreO Championship Paralympic class:

+1st place Gold medal (plated) and diploma 2nd place Silver medal (plated) and diploma

+• 4th-6th place diploma

-- WTOC 26.7 The title of World PreO Team Champion shall be awarded to the team with the highest total score (and the shortest total accumulated time at the timed controls in the event of a tie for the highest score). - WTOC 26.8 In the World PreO Team Championship competition, the three members of the team shall receive: - - 1st place Gold medal (plated) and certificate - 2nd place Silver medal (plated) and certificate - 3rd place Bronze medal and certificate - 4th-6th place Certificate
+- WTOC 25.7 The title of World TrailO Relay Champions Open class shall be awarded to the team with the shortest total corrected time. - WTOC 25.8 In the World TrailO Relay Championship Open class competition, the three members of the team shall receive: -

+1st place Gold medal (plated) and diploma 2nd place Silver medal (plated) and diploma

+4th-6th place diploma